Everything you need to create and succeed

 As a ceramics major, you’ll learn traditional and avant-garde ceramic techniques and firing processes from working faculty artists with NAU’s internationally acclaimed ceramics program and facilities.
 Space permitting, you’ll enjoy a semi-private work area in a newly constructed, well-equipped communal studio complex.

 - 24 electric pottery wheels, 36” slab roller, and 6 electric kilns

 - Extruder, Spray booth, Ball mill

 - Soldner clay mixer and Peter Pugger clay mixer

 - Venco de-airing pug mill and ventilated glaze room

 - Photo room with lightbox and backdrop

-- Wood kiln facility that includes one of three Tozan Anagama and Noborigama kiln sites in the world, plus double catenary arch wood/wood-soda, small anagama, train and double wide train kilns
+- Wood kiln facility with Tozan, Anagama and Noborigama kiln sites, plus double catenary arch wood/wood-soda, small anagama, train, and double-wide train kilns

-The department has an active Visiting Artist program, hosting an average of two to three national and international professional ceramic artists each year.
-The visiting artist program exposes students to a broad variety of techniques and approaches to working in clay.
+The department’s active Visiting Artist Program hosts two to three national and international professional ceramic artists each year.
+By working with visiting artists, you’ll be exposed to a broad variety of techniques and approaches to working in clay.